Direct Earnings Attachments for employers

 - continue to operate the DEA until the balance is paid in full, or your employee leaves your employment

-- ensure you take the right amount from your employee's earnings each week or month and pay it to us
+- make sure you take the right amount from your employee's earnings each week or month and pay it to us

 You have a duty to notify us if: